ING: Hungary starts fourth quarter on a bad footing

 The October retail sales data was a significant downside surprise.
 In the first month of the fourth quarter, the volume of retail trade shrank by 0.4% in a monthly comparison.
 This translated into only 0.6% y/y growth.
 So the retreat of consumption not only continued in October but accelerated further.

-When it comes to the details, we can’t see any major surprises, at least not in the month-on-month developments.
+When it comes to the details, we can’t see any major surprises, at least not in the m/m developments.
 On a monthly basis, food retailing has stagnated for the third month in a row.
 However, on a yearly basis, this shows a 5.6% drop in the volume of turnover.
 The last time food retailing showed a similarly bad performance was during the Great Recession in 2009.
 Consumers have been strongly adapting to the new reality of surging food prices.

 Regarding non-food retailers, we see a similar story as households reduce demand for non-essential goods.
-Sales volume in non-food stores shrank by 1.9% on a monthly basis causing a 0.9% Y/y drop.
+Sales volume in non-food stores shrank by 1.9% on a monthly basis causing a 0.9% y/y drop.
 In the case of fuel retailing, the impact of the fuel price cap was clearly visible in October.
 In a monthly comparison, the volume of fuel sales grew by 2.0% and demand for fuel is roughly 20% higher than a year ago.

-Cheap fuel has generated excess demand and the cap created a supply shock (eliminating imports) which culminated in a fuel crisis in early December.
+Cheap fuel has generated excess demand and the cap created a supply shock (eliminating imports), which culminated in a fuel crisis in early December.
 This was a clear boiling point and the government decided to scrap the fuel price cap, reverting to market prices immediately.
-Petrol prices moved up by 33.5%, while gasoline prices skyrocketed by 46%.
+Petrol prices moved up by 33.5%, while diesel prices skyrocketed by 46%.
 According to our calculation, this move will generate roughly 2ppt of additional inflation in the headline reading.
 Two-thirds of it will show up in the December statistics, with the full impact being visible in January, due to methodological reasons.
 This will push the inflation peak into the 25-26% area during the first quarter of next year.
 This also means a possible 1.5-2.0ppt of additional inflation in the full year average, pushing it from 16-17% into the 17.5-19.0% range in 2023, in our view.

 As real wage growth will drop further into negative territory during the remainder of 2022, we see further weakness in retail sales.
 As soon as car users adapt to the market prices, this will cut fuel consumption significantly, while extreme food price inflation and the scrapping of non-essential purchases will be a major drag on growth.